yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 > How you enable CORS support depends on your API's integration type.

-CORS support for mock integrations:
+CORS support for _mock integrations_:
 - create `OPTIONS` method to return the required response headers
 - each of CORS-enabled methods must return `Access-Control-Allow-Origin` header in at least its 200 response

-CORS support for Lambda or HTTP non-proxy integrations and AWS service integrations:
+CORS support for _Lambda custom (non-proxy) or HTTP non-proxy integrations and AWS Service integrations_ and AWS service integrations:
 - setup required headers by using API Gateway method response and integration response settings
 - API Gateway creates `OPTION` method and add `Access-Control-Allow-Origin` header to your existing methods integration responses (sometimes you need to manually add headers)

-CORS support for Lambda or HTTP proxy integrations:
+CORS support for _Lambda or HTTP proxy integrations_:
 - you can setup `OPTIONS` response headers in API Gateway
 - your backend is responsible for returning `Access-Control-Allow-Origin` and `Access-Control-Allow-Headers` headers, because proxy integration doesn't return and integration response